Like to know a little more about the capital cities of the world? Take a look at these 16 interesting facts about Reykjavík!

 - Iceland welcomed 400,000 tourists into the country in 2014, many of whom visited Reykjavík for its wild nightlife, superb museums and beautiful architecture.

-Do you know any interesting or fun facts about Reykjavík that we’ve missed?
-Share them in the comments section below!
+Do you know any fun facts about Reykjavík?
+Share them in the comments below!

 This page was last modified on October 6, 2021.
 Suggest an edit